 The Best Medicare Supplement (Medigap) Plans in Illinois

 If you’re enrolled in Medicare Parts A and B, Medicare supplement insurance (Medigap) can help you pay for some of the out-of-pocket costs that Original Medicare doesn't care.
-Nearly 800,000 Illinois citizens currently take advantage of Medigap, which may cover expenses such as deductibles and copays.
-That’s about 53% of Medicare beneficiaries.
+Over 53% of Original Medicare beneficiaries in Illinois have a Medigap plan.

 Because Medigap plans are available in a wide range of price points and coverage options, Medicare beneficiaries who are considering a plan should be able to find one that fits comfortably into their budget.
 The information included in this article is designed to help you understand the Medigap coverage options available in Illinois.